“Opportunity and risk come in pairs”

 Standards such as ISO 9001 or ISO/IEC 17025 give you the framework to develop your quality management system to take advantage of risks and opportunities.

 In our example, carrying out a SWOT analysis for adding a new test and presenting this at a staff brainstorming session is a good start.
-Documenting the risks and opportunities raised at this session and putting them into an action plan is a good next step.
+Documenting the pros and cons raised at this session and putting them into an action plan is a good next step.
 Those action plans could include roadmaps to get things moving at a faster pace.

 Why risk management is important